Developing Self-Directed and Collaborative Learners

 Values in Real and Cyber World

 There is no difference in the way students interact in the real and cyber world.
 Technology has advanced greatly where communications and sharing of information is made possible through social media or a simple click of a button.
 It is important to equip our students with Cyberwellness values to develop them to be responsible and discerning users of technology.
 Topics such as online identity and expression, balanced use of ICT, netiquette, copyright, cyberbullying and cyber contacts are taught to students in a fun and engaging manner.
 Students learn about these topics through interactive talks, ICT enrichment, Young Photographers, games and activities during recess.
+As the technology landscape progresses rapidly, it is important to educate our students to make responsible choices online.
+In Term 1 2020, our students applied their knowledge through a quiz on the type of information to be shared online.
+They also learnt more about the difference between personal and private information.

 Students expressed their thoughts: